Derogations protected species (animal or plant)

 General

-Issuance of derogations prohibitions may be imposed on the following conditions:
+Issuance of exemptions prohibitions may be imposed on conditions following:

 • There is no other satisfactory solution that can be evaluated by a third-party expert

-• And the derogation shall not affect the maintenance of populations of the species concerned within their natural range in a favorable conservation status.
+• And the derogation shall not affect the maintenance of the populations of the species concerned in their natural range in a favorable conservation state.

-The derogation may be granted for one of the following reasons :
+The derogation may be pronounced for any of the following reasons :

-• In the interests of the protection of wild fauna and flora and the conservation of natural habitats
+• In the interest of the protection of wild fauna and flora and the conservation of natural habitats

-• To prevent significant damage to crops, livestock, forests, fisheries, waters and other property
+• To prevent significant damage to crops, livestock, forests, fisheries, waters and other forms of property

 • In the interest of public health and safety

-• For other imperative reasons of overriding public interest, including those of a social or economic nature, and on grounds which would have primary beneficial consequences for the environment.
-Projects meeting these criteria are: projects for the production of renewable energy or for the storage of energy in the electricity system, including their connections to the energy transmission and distribution networks and projects for the construction of a nuclear power reactor or nuclear fuel storage facility.
+• For other imperative reasons of overriding public interest, including of a social or economic nature, and for reasons which would have primary beneficial consequences for the environment.
+Projects meeting these criteria are: renewable energy production or energy storage facilities in the electricity system, including their power transmission and distribution grid connections, and nuclear power reactor or nuclear fuel storage facilities.

-• For the purposes of research and education, restocking and reintroduction of those species and for breeding operations necessary for those purposes, including the artificial propagation of plants
+• For the purposes of research and education, restocking and reintroduction of those species and for the reproduction operations necessary for those purposes, including the artificial propagation of plants

 • To permit, under strictly controlled conditions, selectively and to a limited extent, the taking or holding of a limited and specified number of certain specimens.